Health care fraud: Billing for services not rendered

 Often done as a way of billing Medicare for things that never happened.
 This can involve forging the signature of those enrolled in Medicare, and the use of bribes or "kickbacks" to corrupt medical professionals.

-Duplicate claims

-In this case a provider does not submit exactly the same bill, but changes some small portion like the date in order to charge Medicare twice for the same service rendered.
+In the case of duplicate claims a provider does not submit exactly the same bill, but changes some small portion like the date in order to charge Medicare twice for the same service rendered.
 Rather than a single claim being filed twice, the same service is billed two times in an attempt to be paid twice.

-Excessive services

-Occurs when Medicare is billed for something greater than what the level of actual care requires.
-This can include medical related equipment as well as services.

 Kickbacks

 Kickbacks are rewards such as cash, jewelry, free vacations, corporate sponsored retreats, or other lavish gifts used to entice medical professionals into using specific medical services.
 This could be a small cash kickback for the use of an MRI when not required, or a lavish doctor/patient retreat that is funded by a pharmaceutical company to entice the prescription and use of a particular drug.
 Other forms of payment that could be illegal kickbacks include paid speaking positions at events, consulting contracts, and research grants.